keystonejs/keystone/examples/custom-session-validation/README.md

 ### Session

 We can then change the default `statelessSessions` by passing in a new `start` and `get` functions.
-In the `start` function, we add the `startTime` to the session and start the session using keystone's `start` session function. we can then customise the `get` function to check this `startTime` on the session and compare it to the `passwordChangedAt` time stored in the `Person` table.
+In the `start` function, we add the `startTime` to the session and start the session using keystone's `start` session function. we can then customize the `get` function to check this `startTime` on the session and compare it to the `passwordChangedAt` time stored in the `Person` table.

 ```typescript
 import { statelessSessions } from '@keystone-6/core/session';